 |Adaptability: Family in the community of proposed business||4|

 |Business Concept||Commercial Viability: Business model||12|

 |MAXIMUM SCORE AVAILABLE||200|

-E. Submit a Complete Application to the BC PNP
+E. Submit a Full Application to the BC PNP

-Applicants must hold a valid work permit when arriving in B.C. to establish the business, make investments and create jobs.
+Applicants arrive to B.C. on a valid work permit to establish the business, make investments and create jobs within 365 days (12 months) from the date of letter of confirmation issuance.
+An arrival report must be completed and submitted to the BC PNP within 60 days of arriving in the province.
 The accompanying spouse or common-law partner of an applicant is eligible for an open work permit during this time.

 After running the business successfully for at least 12 months, the applicant may submit a final report to the BC PNP.
 The BC PNP will then assess the report and whether the applicant has satisfied the terms and conditions of the Performance Agreement.
 Final reports are typically assessed within four months.